wprichar/DevOPs-tooling/README.md

 ## Monitor deployment

-After the pipeline has been configured, you can monitor the deployment by doing the following steps
+After the pipeline has been configured, you can monitor the deployment in DevOps Services.

 1. In DevOps Services, select **MY PROJECTS**.
 2. Click **BUILD & DEPLOY**.